 Many interviewees end up letting themselves down by using very vague and general descriptions of where their desire to study Law stems from.
 Phrases such as ‘it is important to society’ and ‘it is at the core of life and policy’ can often come across as very wishy-washy.

 DO be specific and give lots of examples.
-A great candidate will focus on how and why law is important to society.
-She may reference a specific societal exchange and explain how law was pivotal in this process.
+A great candidate will focus on how and why Law is important to society.
+They may reference a specific societal exchange and explain how Law was pivotal in this process.
 Or look at specific theories of law and jurisprudence that discuss the functions of law and its role within modern democracies.
 Law is an incredibly rich and varied discipline, and you should be able to show you recognise this with the way you speak about your interest in it.

-Many candidates, despite being extremely academic – can often give standard answers that don’t really distinguish themselves from the others.
+Many candidates, despite being extremely academic, can often give standard answers that don’t really distinguish themselves from the others.
 A classic example is normally discussing a simple interest in criminal law, trials and the jury process.
-My advice would be to stay away from crime altogether, as it is likely to be the most frequently referenced ‘interest’, such is its prominence in current affairs.
+Our advice would be to stay away from crime altogether, as it is likely to be the most frequently referenced ‘interest’, such is its prominence in current affairs.

 DO – if referencing crime – focus on a specific substantive area of criminal law.
 What is it about the law of joint-enterprise that excites you?
 How should it be developed in the 21st century?
 Which academics do you think are most correct in their characterisation of this law?
 Or find a more niche area of law and research this instead – what about something that initially may seem boring but turns out to be fascinating i.e. liability in tort for economic loss.

-The interview process can be a stressful one and it is hard to give well-reasoned answers that don’t appear over-rehearsed.
-However, this question is one designed to put you at ease, let the interviewer get to know you a little, and even discover how much you know about any specific area of law.
-So grasp the opportunity that the question gives to you and use it to subtly display your extra reading, work experience, and participation in legal debates and conferences related to the area.
-If this question teaches us anything it is about the importance of getting prepared early – as ‘Why Law?’ is not a question that is easy to blag.
+The interview process can be a stressful one, it is hard to give well-reasoned answers that don’t appear over-rehearsed and there is no correct why do you want to study law answer.
+Rather, this question is one designed to put you at ease, let the interviewer get to know you a little, and even discover how much you know about any specific area of law.
+So, grasp the opportunity that the question gives to you and use it to subtly display your extra reading, work experience, and participation in legal debates and conferences related to the area.
+If this question teaches us anything it is about the importance of getting prepared early – as ‘Why Did You Choose Law?’ is not an interview question that is easy to blag.